vecin2/ws_playbook/README.md

 # Introduction

+This repository intends to configure my work stations.

+I primarily work with

 This repository intends to help setting my wsl environment within a Windows 10 machine.

 The first step will be to install wsl on windows 10 so git is available.
 To do that run the following commands: